iamtrushar/Documents/WI&NRI.md

 From time to time you’ll see things that are unusual that you’ll have to adjust for.
 But, you can do this because you understand the basics of calculating net revenue.

-Definations:
-Working Interest
-A percentage of ownership in an oil and gas lease granting its owner the right to explore, drill and produce oil and gas from a tract of property.
-Working interest owners are obligated to pay a corresponding percentage of the cost of leasing, drilling, producing and operating a well or unit.
-After royalties are paid, the working interest also entitles its owner to share in production revenues with other working interest owners, based on the percentage of working interest owned.